 These procedures are to be used in conjunction with the Rank and Status Policy.
-They establish procedures for evaluating professional faculty members in the initial (third-year) review for CFS candidacy, the final (sixth- or seventh-year) review for CFS, and reviews for rank advancement.
+They establish procedures for evaluating professorial faculty members in the initial (third-year) review for continuing faculty status (CFS) candidacy, the final (sixth- or seventh-year) review for CFS, and reviews for rank advancement.
 They also set forth the timetable for the scheduled reviews.
-Additionally, they outline faculty members' responsibility to prepare the materials to be evaluated in the reviews, as well as the roles to be played in the review process by unit-level rank and status committees, unit-level administrators, and the university-level Professional Faculty Council on Rank and Status.
-Attached as appendices to these procedures are a list of materials that should be included in the faculty member's portfolio, a waiver statement that should be signed by the faculty member before external or internal reviews are solicited, and a sample letter for use by chairs in soliciting external reviews of a faculty member's work if needed.
+Additionally, they outline faculty members' responsibility to prepare the materials to be evaluated in the reviews, as well as the roles to be played in the review process by department review committees, department faculty, department chairs, college review committees, deans, and the university-level Professorial Faculty Council on Rank and Status.
+Attached as appendices to these procedures is a list of materials that should be included in the faculty member's portfolio, a waiver statement to be signed by the faculty member before external or internal reviews are solicited, and a sample letter for use by chairs in soliciting external reviews of a faculty member's work.